MzaxnaV/handmadehero_zig/misc/RESOURCES.md

 # References:
-Collection of resources, not all are related to Handmade Hero.
+Collection of stuff, not all are related to Handmade Hero.

 ## A
 - [Architecture Manuals, AMD64](https://developer.amd.com/resources/developer-guides-manuals/)